How to find affordable health insurance

 You can look for an individual plan outside of the exchanges by checking with an independent health insurance broker or going directly to area health insurers.

-How to get an ACA or private health plan:
+To get an ACA plan:

 • Visit healthcare.gov, which is the ACA exchange’s website.
 The site asks you to enter information such as where you live and your family income.
 With that information, the tool provides health plan options and premium estimates.